aipmhub/aipm-chat/contributing/State-Management/State-Management-Intro.md

 └── store.ts
 ```

-Based on the provided directory structure of AiPMChat SessionStore, we can update the previous document and convert the examples to the implementation of LobeChat's SessionStore.
+Based on the provided directory structure of AiPMChat SessionStore, we can update the previous document and convert the examples to the implementation of AiPMChat's SessionStore.
 The following is a portion of the updated document:

 ### Best Practices for AiPMChat SessionStore Directory Structure